CLOSE Close

 Our rates land in the middle of regional utilities

-Average monthly bill, based on 1,000 kilowatt-hours (average rates, as of April 2024; includes customer charges where applicable)
+This chart compares residential bills from various regional utilities.
+Based on 1,000 kilowatt-hours (average rates, as of August 29, 2024; includes customer charges where applicable)

 Seattle City Light $142.34